eclecticexistential/CompGuessGameJSvsPython/README.md

-# CompGuessGameJSvsPython
+# Computer Guessing Game:Javascript vs Python

-##Javascript and Python versions of a Computer Number Guessing Game
+Javascript and Python versions of a Computer Number Guessing Game

 I wanted to compare the differences between writing a program in Python and coding the same program in Javascript.